 "From the Harley Races to the Barry Windhams, to the...
 Ric Flairs...
 I accept this heavyweight title.
-Wait a second... wait a second, of Kerry Von Erich, of the fat man himself Dusty Rhodes... this is it tonight, Dad...God, that's beautiful...and Rick Steamboat...and they can all kiss my ass! [...]
+Wait a second... wait a second, of Kerry Von Erich, of the fat man himself Dusty Rhodes... this is it tonight, Dad...God, that's beautiful...and Rick Steamboat...and they can all kiss my ass!
+(Joey Styles: "What in the hell is he doing?!") [...]
 Tonight, let the new era begin!
 The era of the sport of professional wrestling!
 The era of the Franchise!
 The era of the E-C-W!"

 The little wrestling promotion that could - and did - change everything

 Tod Gordon started Eastern Championship Wrestling in 1992, with the first event being held on February 25, at the Original Sports Bar in Philadelphia, PA as a member of the National Wrestling Alliance

 .
 Memphis legend "Hot Stuff" Eddie Gilbert

 was the original booker, but he split from the company in October 1993, right before Ultra Clash.
 Former WCW

 , who had arrived in the summer as a manager, took over as booker, while also working on-screen as a manager.